Kim Hee-chul

 Kim Hee-chul (born July 10, 1983), better known mononymously as Heechul, is a South Korean singer-songwriter, rapper, presenter, and actor.
-He is a member of the South Korean boy band Super Junior and has further participated in its subgroup Super Junior-T as well as project group Universe Cowards with Min Kyung-hoon and Woojoo jjokkomi with Lee Soo-geun.
+He is a member of the South Korean boy band Super Junior and has further participated in its subgroups Super Junior-T and is the leader of subgroup Super Junior-83z, as well as a member of project groups Universe Cowards with Min Kyung-hoon and Woojoo jjokkomi with Lee Soo-geun.
 He was also a member of the disbanded pop rock duo Kim Heechul & Kim Jungmo.

 Prior to his debut in Super Junior, Heechul began his acting career in 2005, starring in the second season of teen drama Sharp 2.
 This led him to host radio shows, his first music show Show!
 Music Tank and appear on advertisements.
 However, in 2006, just a year after his Super Junior debut, Heechul was involved in a car accident which fractured his left leg.
 The accident left him unable to perform Super Junior's strenuous dances and he has since contributed to the group mostly as a singer.
 Heechul ventured into the soundtrack singing career in 2009 by releasing his first single "First Star", as part of the soundtrack for the drama Loving You a Thousand Times.
 He has participated in writing lyrics for not only Super Junior but also for his project groups and other artists.
 Heechul debuted as a solo singer in 2019 with the digital single "Old Movie".

 Heechul became a regular cast member on Radio Star in 2010, for which he won "Best Newcomer Award" at the 11th MBC Entertainment Awards.
 Following that, he made a breakthrough in his television host career after appearing on the variety shows Knowing Bros and Weekly Idol in 2015 and 2016.
 He has been a regular cast member on the reality shows My Little Old Boy and Delicious Rendezvous since 2019, for both of which he received the Excellence Award at the 13th SBS Entertainment Awards and Top Excellence Award at the 14th SBS Entertainment Awards.